 Swiss citizens travelling to the USA on business or as tourists can do so without a visa thanks to the Visa Waiver Programme.
 However, the US makes the use of PNRs a condition for Switzerland remaining in the programme.
 Exclusion from the programme would have economic consequences for Switzerland because business travellers would no longer be able to travel to the USA as and when they please and trade relations between Switzerland and the USA would be damaged as a result.

-For flights to a country that uses PNRs, air carriers are already required to transmit the information to the authorities there, initially 48 to 24 hours before departure and a second time immediately after boarding has been completed.
+For flights to a country that uses PNRs, air carriers are already required to transmit the information to the authorities there prior to flight.
 Unlike Switzerland, many countries around the world, including all the EU states, have already set up agencies to analyse passenger name records data for the purpose of fighting terrorism and other forms of serious crime.

 Switzerland is planning to establish a national unit for processing passenger name records (the Passenger Information Unit, or PIU for short), based at fedpol.
 The unit will be staffed exclusively by specialists from the Confederation and the cantons, probably 20 to 30 employees in total.
 Only the PIU staff may access and process the passenger name records and transmit the results to the authorities (e.g. the police).
 The police can then take any measures that are necessary, such as arresting a suspicious person.
 Persons outside the PIU will not have direct access to PNR data.